benedekrozemberczki/pytorch_geometric_temporal/docs/source/notes/introduction.rst

             h = self.linear(h)
             return h

-Let us train this model on the training dataset (first 20% of the temporal snapshots) for 20 epochs.
+Let us define a model (we have 4 node features) and train the model on the training split (first 20% of the temporal snapshots) for 20 epochs.
+We backpropagate when the loss from every snapshot is accumulated.
 We will use the **Adam optimizer** with a learning rate of **0.01**.

 .. code-block:: python
     import tqdm